AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/uxpscripting.md

 ## Debugging Script files
 Starting with Photoshop 23.5 and [UXP Developer Tool](https://creativecloud.adobe.com/apps/download/uxp-developer-tools) (UDT) version 1.6.0, you can step through and debug a script.

-Again, the [general documentation for UXP Scripting](http://developer.adobe.com/photoshop/uxp/2022/scripting/), walked through using the UDT.
+Again, the [general documentation for UXP Scripting](../../scripting), walked through using the UDT.
 Here, we'll just show what the above script looks like loaded into UDT with a breakpoint activated.
 From here you set breakpoints or Step Into the script files.
-(That empty first line mentioned previously accomodates the wrapping that is applied to script file contents.)
+(That empty first line mentioned previously accommodates the wrapping that is applied to script file contents.)

 ![cloudy.psjs loaded into UDT](./assets/cloudy_udt.png)